gisaia/arlas_cli/docs/docs/started.md

 ```

 !!! success
-    The `ais_courses` index now contains 100 elements
+    The `ais_courses` index now contains 100 elements.

 ### Create a collection

-To explore the data in ARLAS, a collection has to be defined on top on an index.
+To explore the data in ARLAS, a collection has to be defined on top of an index.

-To create a `ais_courses` collection based on the `ais_courses` index, run the following command:
+To create an `ais_courses` collection based on the `ais_courses` index, run the following command:

 <!-- termynal -->
 ```shell